linaawad1/lina-fastpages/_posts/2022-11-07-Nightatthemuesem.md

 ![]({{site.baseurl}}/images/CSP.png)

-This group made a website where you can type an item and the price you are "selling" it for and put it on an online shop.
-It was super unique and it was so fun to experience the website as someone just watching.
+- This group made a website where you can type an item and the price you are "selling" it for and put it on an online shop.
+- It was super unique and it was so fun to experience the website as someone just watching.
+- It also inspired me to incorporate something fun and more interactive as a lesson for the project

 ### Stop 2: 3D animation